USRSE/usrse23/README.md

-# The US-RSE Association 2022 Virtual Workshop
+# The US-RSE Association Conference 2023 (USRSECon23)

-This repo is website landing page for the US-RSE Association 2022 Virtual Workshop held on September 14 & 16, 2022.
+This repo is website landing page for the US-RSE Association Conference 2023, happening October 16-18 in Chicago, IL.